membraneframework/bundlex/README.md

 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](https://hexdocs.pm/bundlex/)
 [![CircleCI](https://circleci.com/gh/membraneframework/bundlex.svg?style=svg)](https://circleci.com/gh/membraneframework/bundlex)

-Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs and CNodes.
+Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs, CNodes and Ports.
 The tool provides also convenient way of accessing compiled code in elixir modules.

 This tool is a part of [Membrane Framework](https://membraneframework.org/)